accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `command` (string|required): The ID of the command used to navigate or trigger the element that matches the css target.
 These IDs match those found in the [/data/ATBrowsers.json](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/data/ATBrowsers.json) array of commands for the current AT.
 * `output` (string|required): the output of the result.
 * `result` (enum|required): One of `pass`, `fail`, or `partial`.

+#### the `versions` object (`at_version` and `browser_version`)

+The `versions` object defines the AT, browser, os and date values used while testing.
+The structure of the object replicates the general structure of the `results` object to simplify programmatic access.
+For example, the version information for NVDA/Firefox can be found at `test.versions.nvda.browsers.firefox`.
+Every time a test is tested, all assertions for the at/browser combination must be tested and updated.

+* `at_version` (string|required): the version of the AT used during the test
+* `browser_version` (string|required): the version of the browser used during the test
+* `os_version` (string|required): the version of the OS used during the test.
+The OS name can be inferred.
+* `date` (string|required): the date that this at/browser combination was last tested.

 ## Build process